alexandrovichAlexandrovich/wikiTest/README.md

     - Gecko Driver (Firefox web driver)
     - Java

+Download instructions (Mac OS):

+    In terminal, navigate to the directory to which you would like to download this project.
+Initialize git and use the command git clone https://github.com/daniilFeoktistov/wikiTest.git

 Usage instructions:

     1. In AppTest.java, set the second parameter of System.setProperty() within each @Test case to the path of your Gecko driver installation.
-    2. In Terminal, navigate to the root directory of the project (<path>/wikiTest) and run mvn.
+    2. In Terminal, navigate to the root directory of the project (<path>/wikiTest) and run mvn

 Overview: